santidev10/restapi/README.md

 ## Docker
 ### Start full application
-> Prestep: create docker images for SingleDB and UI.
-See readme in related repos
+> Prestep: create docker images for UI.
+See readme in related repo.
 ```shell
 docker-compose up --build
 ```
-Wait for "Compilation success" message from web service and checkout the SAAS on the `http://localhost:8000`
+Wait for "Compilation success" message from web service and checkout the VIQ on the `http://localhost:8000`

 ### Run tests
 ```shell